The Greater Alabama Black Belt Region Louis Stokes Alliance for Minority Participation (GABBR LSAMP)

 - University of West Alabama

-GABBR encompasses seventeen counties in the Alabama Black Belt (Barbour, Bullock, Butler, Choctaw, Crenshaw, Dallas, Greene, Hale, Lowndes, Macon, Marengo, Montgomery, Perry, Pike, Russell, Sumter, Wilcox) and three surrounding counties (Coffee, Dale, and Lee).
+GABBR encompasses eighteen counties in the Alabama Black Belt (Barbour, Bullock, Butler, Choctaw, Crenshaw, Dallas, Greene, Hale, Lowndes, Macon, Marengo, Montgomery, Perry, Pickens, Pike, Russell, Sumter, Wilcox) and three surrounding counties (Coffee, Dale, and Lee).